 If you are traveling through a Canadian airport and hold the citizenship of a country that requires a visa to visit Canada, then you will need a transit visa to travel through Canada without stopping or visiting.
 This is true even if you are in Canada for less than 48 hours and you're not leaving the airport.

-There is no fee for a transit visa.
-You can apply for a transit visa by filling out the application for a visitor visa (Temporary Resident Visa) and selecting transit visa from the list of options on the form.
+There is no fee for a transit visa and you can apply for a transit visa by filling out the application for a visitor visa (Temporary Resident Visa) and selecting transit visa from the list of options on the form.

-What is a Transit Visa?
+What Is a Transit Visa?

-A Transit Visa is a type of Temporary Resident Visa (TRV) required by anyone from a non-visa-exempt country who is traveling through Canada to another country and whose flight will stop in Canada for less than 48 hours.
-There is no cost for a transit visa but the application process is the same as that for the TRV.
+A transit visa is a type of Temporary Resident Visa (TRV) required by anyone from a non-visa-exempt country who is traveling through Canada to another country and whose flight will stop in Canada for less than 48 hours.
+There is no cost for a transit visa, but the application process is the same as that for the TRV.

 How to Apply for a Transit Visa